hashicorp/terraform-provider-consul/website/docs/d/service_health.html.markdown

 The result includes the list of service instances, the node associated to each instance and its health-checks.

+This resource is likely to change as frequently as the health-checks are being updated, you should expect different results in a frequent basis.

 ## Example Usage

 ```hcl